TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   are very closely related to probabilities.
-For instance, if our model is a very simple one where we use the global mean (an intercept-only linear model) for prediction and assume that the data are normally distributed around this mean (as is the assumption for the single-sample t-test, when the CLT cannot be invoked).
+For instance, if our model is a very simple one where we use the global mean (an intercept-only linear model) for prediction and assume that the data are normally distributed around this mean (as is the assumption for the single-sample t-test, when sample sizes are too small to justify invoking the CLT).
 Given this model, we can estimate the probability of observing a response value a certain distance from the mean.
 For instance, if we estimate the global mean and standard deviation from the sample, we can predict the probability of observing any particular value:

 ```
 rm(list=ls())